OpenFreeEnergy/konnektor/README.md

 In fact you only need one conection per small molecules to the others in order to get the ranking, like for example in Star Networks or Minimal Spanning Tree (MST) Networks.
 However we found the very efficient networks to be sensitive to transformation failures, this can be solved with network building algorithms, that are slightly more redundant.

+Ontop of the described ligand network planners, Konnektor gives access to tools, that allow for example to concatenate networks or delete transformations of a network.
+Analysis of networks, like calculating graph scores, getting the connectivities of network nodes or calculating the network robustness are available too.
+Last we want to bring to your attention our Network visualization tools and the provided interactive network visualization widget for IPython like in Jupyter-Lab/Notebooks.

 Try our interactive demo: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/OpenFreeEnergy/konnektor/blob/main/examples/konnektor_example.ipynb#scrollTo=GU32PaMkzD7x)